behrouzT/Audit---Attack-vectors/README.md

 # Smart contract attack vectors
-The objective of this repository is to gather a comprehensive list of potential attack vectors that could compromise smart contracts, as well as resources for learning how to prevent them.
-We welcome contributions in the form of pull requests, ranging from minor documentation adjustments to the addition of new tools or resources.
+The objective of this repository is to gather a comprehensive list of potential attack vectors that could compromise smart contracts, as well as resources for learning how to prevent them. i welcome contributions in the form of pull requests, ranging from minor documentation adjustments to the addition of new tools or resources.

 [![Follow Linkedin](https://img.shields.io/badge/-Follow%20Linkedin-yellow)](https://www.linkedin.com/in/behrouz-torabi-409500173/)